Rebecca Zook - Math Tutoring Online

 “You must never feel bad about making mistakes,” explained Reason quietly, “as long as you take the trouble to learn from them.
 For you often learn more by being wrong for the right reasons than you do by being right for the wrong reasons.”

--Princess Reason in The Phantom Tollbooth by Norton Juster; illustration by Jules Feiffer
+Princess Reason in The Phantom Tollbooth by Norton Juster; illustration by Jules Feiffer

 I’ve recently been working with a student who frequently beats herself up for making mistakes.
 Today I paraphrased this quote to her and explained that it’s okay to make mistakes as long as you learn something from them.
 She listened, but I wasn’t sure if it had sunk in.